reuniware/Python_JS_Security/README.md

 set arp.spoof.whitelist 192.168.10.11 (if you need to whitelist your IP address)

+set arp.spoff.fullduplex true (if you want to view bi-directional flows, not only from LAN to WAN but also WAN to LAN)

 arp.spoof on

 Then you need to launch the python script, eg. python3 udp_tcp_sniffer_4.py in another terminal and under the root account